Keeping your garden tip-top with garden vacuums isn’t just a matter of maintaining first impressions.

 While raking is cheap and effective, it is also time-consuming and tough on the arms and back!

-The garden vacuums and leaf blowers that we include in our best garden vacuum reviews are so powerful, they will only leave you with one problem - there aren’t enough dead leaves in your backyard!
+The garden vacuums and leaf blowers that we include in our best garden vacuum cleaner reviews are so powerful, they will only leave you with one problem - there aren’t enough dead leaves in your backyard!

 We’ve divided them based on the best performer, the best cheap offering and the best lightweight garden vacuum!